South Seattle Crime Prevention Council

 • Works to further community/police partnerships

-• Co-sponsors local crime prevention education efforts.
+• Co-sponsors local crime prevention education efforts

 SSCPC mission statement

-The mission of the South Seattle Crime Prevention Council (the “Council”) shall be to strengthen the community within its defined boundaries by working on issues of crime and public safety that impact the quality of life and community spirit.
+The mission of the Southeast Seattle Crime Prevention Council (the “Council”) shall be to strengthen the community within its defined boundaries by working on issues of crime and public safety that impact the quality of life and community spirit.

 SSCPC meetings